Joystream/pioneer/docs/README.md

 ### Build tools

-The build scripts uses webpack directly (no CRA) as it integrates better with custom webpack extensions (build CKEditor, etc).
+The build scripts uses webpack directly (no CRA) as it integrates better with custom webpack extensions (build CKEditor, etc.).

 As the Storybook uses Babel a [shared webpack configuration](packages/ui/dev/webpack.shared.js) for both webpack and storybook was introduced.